Performance Tuning in Talend

 Here rows are filtered based on the query, the result is:

-• Enable multi-thread execution in the job tab for independent sub-jobs
+In the Talend workspace, if you have multiple sub-jobs, enable multi-thread execution in the job tab for independent sub-jobs.

-Multi thread execution useful for jobs that can process data streams in parallel.
+Multi-thread execution is useful for jobs that can process data streams in parallel.

 Here, all jobs are executed in parallel.